 Let’s talk more about the supply and demand imbalance that is occurring across the state.
 This is one of the primary factors that is influencing home prices.
 So it’s support for home buyers to understand these market conditions.

 Let’s look at the inventory situation in Oregon’s three most populous cities.
 From a housing perspective, Portland, Salem and Eugene all have something in common.
-These real estate markets all had less than a 3-month supply of homes for sale in January 2018.
+These real estate markets all had less than a 2.4-month supply of homes for sale in July 2020.

-Portland had around a 2-month supply in January, and Eugene was the lowest of the three with a 1.3-month supply of homes for sale.
-(That means it would theoretically take 1.3 months to sell all homes currently listed for sale, if no new properties came onto the market in the interim.)
+Portland had around a 2-month supply, and Eugene’s is even lower.
+That means it would theoretically take 2 months to sell all homes currently listed for sale in Portland, if no new properties came onto the market in the interim.

 Economists and housing analysts say that a balanced real estate market has somewhere around 5 to 6 months worth of supply.
 So these markets are clearly “tighter” than normal, from an inventory standpoint.
 This is true for other parts of the state as well.

-Getting back to the question at hand: Does it make sense to buy a home in Oregon in 2018, or is it better to wait until 2019?
+Getting back to the question at hand: Does it make sense to buy a home in Oregon now, or is it better to wait until later in 2020?

 Current trends suggest that home buyers who delay their purchases until later this year or next will probably encounter higher housing costs.
 All of these trends and forecasts make a good case for buying a home sooner rather than later.